 Many disputes concern deposit issues.
 In this article, DIGURA gives you some tips to get most of your deposit refunded.

 What can your landlord require when moving out?

-As a rule, your landlord may only require you to hand over the residence in a generally good condition.
-This means that you must hand over the residence in the condition that the residence was in when you took over, except for normal wear and tear.
+As a general rule, your landlord may only require that you return the property in generally good condition.
+This means that you must hand over the residence in the same condition that it was in when you took over, with the exception of normal wear and tear.

-So… What can you do to get most deposit when moving out?
+So… What can you do to maximize the return of your deposit when you move out?